-O NOTE : Bombardier Corporation has running changes on rotary valves used in our snowmobile product line.
+NOTE: Bombardier Inc./Bombardier Corporation of America has running changes on rotary valves used in our snowmobile product line.
 The shape of the leading or trailing edge may not conform to the drawing shown in some technical materiel (example follows).